PennyLaneAI/qml/glossary.rst

 		    "text" : "A quantum neural network that mirrors the structure of a convolutional neural network.
 Characterized by alternating convolutional layers, and pooling layers which are effected by performing quantum measurements."
                 }
             },

-             {
-                "@type": "Question",
-                "name" : "What is quantum differentiable programming?", "acceptedAnswer" :
-                {
-                    "@type": "Answer",
-                    "text": "The paradigm of making quantum algorithms differentiable, and thereby trainable."
-                }
-            },